Skip to main content

 We are used to seeing the American Revolution through the eyes of the elites of the period: men in powdered wigs who scratched out words of wisdom on rag paper.
 Like many of the founding fathers, Abraham Yates Jr., of Albany, New York, made freedom his life's work, but he stayed resolutely at street level.
 He was the son of a blacksmith who was relegated to the humblest of careers, that of shoemaker.
 He seems to have been born with a keen sense of injustice, however, a feeling that the "better classes" were trampling the commoners.
 So he taught himself the law and rose through a succession of local political offices.
 He was among the first Americans to grow impatient with British rule, one of the first to bring the writings of John Locke to bear on the American situation, and among the first to join the patriot cause.
 But his voluminous writings have little of the loftiness of the founding fathers' documents.
 Instead, they are pragmatic and suspicious, always reflecting his tradesman's perspective and distrust of elites, British and American alike.

-In one sense, these three people of the eighteenth century stand for others, people whose freedom was limited.
+In one sense, these three people of the 18th century stand for others, people whose freedom was limited.
 But to define them in terms of issues - slavery, women's liberty, the struggle of commoners versus elites - feels too cramped.
 They were not representatives of groups.
 They were gorgeously themselves.
 As I researched their lives, they seemed to reject categorization; like each of us, they demanded uniqueness.

 My objective is to offer not just an account of the era in which the American nation was founded, but a sense of what it felt like.
 Philosophers say that human subjectivity is the one wall science can never break down: we will never know scientifically what it is like to experience life from someone else's perspective.
 But art can do this, and I believe that history has an element of art in it.